casper-network/docs-archive/theory/highway.rst

 Rounds
 ~~~~~~

-In a leader based system, rounds are inevitable.
-A leader cannot lead forever.
+In a leader based system, rounds are inevitable, because a leader cannot lead forever.
 Hence, it is supposed to lead during a single round.

 Picking a fixed round length obviously leads to scaling issues.
 On the other hand, adjusting round length on-the-fly is tricky.

-In Highway we approach the problem of automatic adjustment of round length in a unique and unusual way.
+In Highway, we approach the problem of automatic adjustment of round length in a unique and unusual way.
 Every validator selects a private value :math:`n \in Int`, which we call **round exponent**.
 Over time, a validator will be automatically adjusting this value to optimize its performance and the performance of the blockchain.

 Given a round exponent :math:`n`, the length of a round that a validator uses for its operation is :math:`2^n` ticks.

 So, effectively, rounds live in sort of parallel worlds (“lanes of the highway”), where all validators with same round exponent :math:`n` have the same schedule of rounds.
-On the other hand, if we compare two validators **Alice** and **Bob**, **Alice** using round exponent :math:`n`, **Bob** using round exponent :math:`m`, and assuming :math:`n < m`, then:
+On the other hand, if we compare two validators, **Alice** and **Bob**, **Alice** using round exponent :math:`n`, **Bob** using round exponent :math:`m`, and assuming :math:`n < m`, then:

 -  **Alice** is :math:`2^{m-n}` faster than **Bob**
 -  **Alice** participates in all rounds that **Bob** knows about